Liberals to name ex-Ontario minister Meilleur as official languages commissioner

 Prime Minister Justin Trudeau is set to name ex-Ontario cabinet minister Madeleine Meilleur as official languages commissioner, The Canadian Press has learned.

-Meilleur announced her retirement from political life last June after 13 years as an Ontario MLA for Ottawa-Vanier.
+Meilleur announced her retirement from political life last June after 13 years as an Ontario MPP for Ottawa-Vanier.

 The longtime Liberal held numerous cabinet posts during her career in the Wynne and McGuinty governments, including francophone affairs, culture, community safety and correctional services, and also served as attorney general.